samyouaret/namla-microservice-interview/README.md

     docker-compose down

+If constantly pulling change from this repository remember to re-build your image by running

+    docker-compose build

+So you can avoid stale builds, Then you can run

+    docker-compose up -d

+### application endpoints

+The application should be server on port `3000` where the host in local is  [localhost:3000](`http://localhost:3000`)

+All Endpoints are served with the prefix `/api/`, There are four endpoints:

+1. Get all suppliers `/api/suppliers`.
+2. Get a supplier by id `/api/suppliers/<id:int>`.
+3. Get all orders `/api/orders`.
+4. Get an order by id `/api/orders/<id:int>`.

 ## Application structure

 While making it work is good, making it maintainable and testable is more important.
 The application structure is a layered architecture with respect to the **SOLID** principles.